awsdocs/aws-cli-user-guide/doc_source/cli-chap-configure.md

 + **`text`**: The output is formatted as multiple lines of tab\-separated string values, which can be useful if you want to pass the output to a text processor, like `grep`, `sed`, or `awk`\.
 + **`table`**: The output is formatted as a table using the characters \+\|\- to form the cell borders\.
 It typically presents the information in a "human\-friendly" format that is much easier to read than the others, but not as programmatically useful\.

-### Quick Configuration and Multiple Profiles<a name="cli-quick-configuration-multi-profiles"></a>
+## Creating Multiple Profiles<a name="cli-quick-configuration-multi-profiles"></a>

-If you use the command shown previously, the result is a single profile named `default`\.
-You can also create additional configurations by specifying the name of a profile using the `--profile` option\.
+If you use the command shown in the previous section, the result is a single profile named `default`\.
+You can create additional configurations by specifying the name of a profile using the `--profile` option\.

 ```
 $ aws configure --profile user2